DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 > - send an email to the ESFA containing a link to the generated CSV - this link expires after 7 days.
 > - update the claim status from ‘Submitted’ to ‘Payment in progress’

-We warn users that the process cannot be undone when sending claims to the ESFA.
+We warn users that they cannot undo sending claims to the ESFA.
 They will have to contact the ESFA directly.

 The email contains instructions on how the ESFA should update the CSV and send it back after processing the claims.

-Once sent, the claim status is updated to ‘Payment in progress’, and school users can see this status.
+Once sent, we update the claim status to ‘Payment in progress’; school users can see this status.

 #### Downloading the payments file

-No claim details are sent to the ESFA.
+We do not attach claims to the email we send to the ESFA.
 Instead, we send the ESFA a link to a page in the service where they can download the CSV file for payments.
 This link is only valid for 7 days, after which a support user must send a new link.

 #### No claims pending payment